 The first module will test your ability to create effective concept art.
-You are tasked to create concept art for a "Watch Work Ladybug".
+You are tasked with creating concept art for a Foo Dog or Chinese guardian lion.
 Produce a piece of full colour concept art showing 3 views of the described model (Front Elevation, Side Elevation, and Three-quarter Perspective views).
 Use your preferred tools to demonstrate your skills with perspective, shading, and proportion to illustrate model as described below.
 Feel free to use 3D software to setup shapes to draw over and aid you with perspective.